bjoernellens1/go1-ros/README.md

 #### ROS1 Roscore Service (`roscore`)

 The `roscore` service runs the `roscore`, the central node in a ROS1 system, handling the naming and registration of ROS nodes.
+This service should be run first before starting the other services.

 ### Docker Compose Configuration